chinchalinchin/cumbercloud-web/README.md

     <img width="auto" height="auto" src="/docs/web_architecture.png">
 </p>

-If you have the [AWS CLI]() installed and configured, you can use the script `./scripts/provision-stack` to provision all the resources necessary to host and continously update the web application stored in this repository,
+If you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) installed and configured, you can use the `provision-stack` script to provision all the resources necessary to host and continously update the web application stored in this repository,

 ```shell
 ./scripts/provision-stack
 ```

-This script will read in several key pieces of information.
-Before executing this script, you must own a domain on **AWS** through [Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
+This script will read in several key pieces of information from the command line.
+Before executing it, you must own a domain on **AWS** through [Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
 You will need the [hosted zone ID](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ListInfoOnHostedZone.html) associated with your domain.
 In addition, in order to setup HTTPS with the **CloudFront** distribution, you will need to purchase a SSL certificate from the [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
 The script will require the AWS Resource Number (**ARN**) of the certificate.

 After the stack is deployed, the pipeline will initially fail because the **CodeCommit** repository is empty.
 Add a remote origin to this repository with the **CodeCommit** SSH url,